-Sicura's automatic and manual-winding jump hour watches are quite iconic of the 1970's chic - like the rare red dial variant here - and feature a rather unique second hand represented by a red and white "propeller” in the center of the watch.
+Sicura's automatic and manual-winding jump hour watches are quite iconic of the 1970's chic - like the full-serviced and seldom seen 1970's Sicura Jump Hour red dial variant here - and feature a rather unique second hand represented by a red and white "propeller” in the center of the watch.
 Unlike some Sicura's out there, the one on offer here remains an honest example, and has not been re-plated, as shown by the original brushed finish on the case top of the watch.

 The jump hour is a century-old movement design, made famous by Cartier in the 1930’s, and the design is rather rare today - and the Sicura jump hour is by far the best known horizontal integration time piece from the 1970’s time period.